berthubert/galmon/README.md

  * ubxtool: can configure a u-blox 8 chipset, parses its output & will convert it into a protbuf stream of GNSS NAV frames + metadata Adds 64-bit timestamps plus origin information to each message
+ * septool: ingests the Septentrio binary format (SBF) and converts it to our protobuf format.
+Supports same protocol as ubxtool.
+ * rtcmtool: ingest ntripclient output, decodes RTCM messages and converts them to our protobuf format
  * xtool: if you have another chipset, build something that extracts NAV frames & metadata.
 Not done yet.
  * navrecv: receives GNSS NAV frames and stores them on disk, split out per